6 Tips for Choosing the Perfect Website Copywriter

-Great copywriters live for persuading people, so they want to know who they’ve got to persuade and what they’ve got to persuade them about.
+Great copywriters live for persuading people, so they want to know whom they’ve got to persuade and what they’ve got to persuade them to do.
 Without knowing that, they can’t know what will go into writing your website.
 And if they don’t know what needs to go into the research and the writing, how can they put a price on it?

-If they quote you to write a website without knowing much about you, you’re in for a cookie-cutter experience.
+If a copywriter quotes you to write a website without knowing much about you, you’re in for a cookie-cutter experience.
 Worse, so are your potential clients.
 And how persuasive is a cookie cutter site going to be?

 2. When it comes to copywriting, different is better than better

 People won’t call you because you claim on your website to be the leading, biggest or fastest growing company in your industry.
-All of your competitors are saying the same thing or a variation on that theme.
+Most of your competitors are saying the same thing or a variation on that theme.

 What will persuade people to call is your point of difference.

 A great copywriter won’t just ask you what you want to say.
 They won’t just look at a couple of your competitors’ websites then write you something similar.

 To be persuasive in writing your website, a copywriter has to understand your business, your goals, your clients and your competition.
 It’s going to help a lot if your writer is genuinely interested in you.